 Environmental Station Alpha (short ESA) is one of the most content-rich metroidvania’s I’ve played, but also one of the most frustrating.
 In terms of difficulty, only An Untold Story is harder, and harder only in the sense of the platforming skills required, when it comes to boss design ESA definitely takes the cake.
-I played ESA’s demo when it came out in 2014 (which you should play if you want to see some extra-content), played ESA itself on-and-off from 2015 until I finally gave up after beating Overgrowth honestly and just started cheating.
+I played ESA’s demo when it came out in 2014 (which you should play if you want to see some extra-content), started ESA in 2015 and needed almost two years to see the finish line.

 This is not to say that the game is unfair.
 It’s one of the most honest hard games I’ve played, each boss is doable with a lot of training and skill, it’s just that I prefer my metroidvania’s with less difficult bosses.
 Not that I find difficult bosses in general bad, it’s just that in this type of game they badly break the flow of gameplay and act like hard counters that just stop everything.
 I play these type of games more for the exploration than anything else.